 B, L, D

 After crossing the bridge, the Everest Base Camp Trekking trail becomes steep and winds along a dirt path.
 You will traverse several stone-paved sections along the way.
-It becomes steeper and more challenging as it begins to ascend.
+It becomes steeper and more challenging as it ascends.
 After conquering the steep stairways and winding paths, you will reach Namche Bazaar.
 The town is a lively Sherpa village that’s shaped like an amphitheater.
 While today’s climb is demanding, the reward of arriving at this peaceful village is well worth it.
 You will rest and also take an acclimatization stop at Namche.
 It serves as the commercial hub of the Everest region.
 On clear days, you can see Mount Everest at a distance.
-You will stay at a lodge here for the next two nights.
+You will stay at a lodge here for the next two nights at Khumbu Lodge or similar in Namche.

 Acclimatization day in Namche Bazaar.